teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 The judge compared Asteroids to Meteors and found 22 similarities.
 He decided that the "defendants based their game on plaintiff's copyrighted game; **to put it bluntly, defendants took plaintiff's idea.
 However, the copyright laws do not prohibit this.**"

 The 22 similarities involved the graphics, game mechanics and sound.
-According to the judge, they were all part of the unprotectable "idea" of a "a video game in which a player fights his way through space rocks and enemy spaceships."
+According to the judge, they were all part of the unprotectable "idea" of a "video game in which a player fights his way through space rocks and enemy spaceships."

 The court also noted 9 **differences**, including: